Junk Kouture: Regional finals

 In Ireland, there was five regional shows: North (Derry); East (Dublin); South-East (Dublin); South (Limerick); and West (Castlebar).
 Fifteen designs from each final are selected for progression to the Overall Grand Final, whilst another five entrants are selected through the Wildcard process.
 These designs are selected by partners.
-In 2020, Media Partner RTE were responsible for the selection of the five Wildcard designs, with radio presenter and fashion guru Tara Stewart making the selections.
+In 2020, Media Partner RTÉ were responsible for the selection of the five Wildcard designs, with radio presenter and fashion guru Tara Stewart making the selections.

 Grand final

 In 2015, Junk Kouture moved its Grand Final event to Ireland's largest arena, 3Arena, Dublin for the first time.
 Since then, it has held each of its Grand Finals in the venue, attracting over 20,000 audience members in the process.
 The first Grand Final held in the 3Arena, was won by Le Paon Majestueux, created by Roscommon-student Luke McEvoy.
-In Ireland, national broadcaster RTE aired the 2020 Grand Final for the first time in February 2021, with a 50-minute broadcast on the RTE2 channel.
+In Ireland, national broadcaster RTÉ aired the 2020 Grand Final for the first time in February 2021, with a 50-minute broadcast on the RTÉ2 channel.
 This was subsequently followed by a further broadcast of the 2021 Grand Final in December 2021.